b17fr13nds/lxfuzz/README.md

 if everything is set up you can start the fuzzing manager
 ```
-./fuzz_manager <no of instances>
+./fuzz_manager <no of instances> <fuzzer options...>
 ```
-you can choose as many instances as your hardware can take. you may need to run the fuzzing manager as root to recieve fuzzing stats and log data.
+you can choose as many instances as your hardware can take. as of now, you can specify `1` for fuzzer options if you want to make use of user namespaces. you may need to run the fuzzing manager as root to recieve fuzzing stats and log data.

 ## logs and crashes